Gonococcal ArthritisDisseminated gonococcal infection (DGI)

-- One involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle
+- Oneform involves skin rashes and many joints, usually large joints such as the knee, wrist, and ankle.

-- The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a single joint
+- The second, less common form involves the spread of the bacteria through the blood (disseminated gonococcemia), which leads to infection of a joint, sometimes more than one joint.